radicle-dev/old.radicle.xyz/content/docs/rad-cli-reference.rst

                       <state2> ...'.
-                      If the option '--fancy' is appended, the list is opened via fzf (note that fzf has to be installed). propose      - Create a new patch from a single commit show         - Show a patch
+                      If the option '--fancy' is appended, the list is opened via fzf (note that fzf has to be installed).
+                      Unread patches are marked with a * before the timestamp. propose      - Create a new patch from a single commit show         - Show a patch
        comment      - Add a comment to a patch